I'm 22, I Make $98,000 & My Boyfriend Is Getting A Vasectomy

 12 p.m. — We come home and I make us seared tuna for lunch to put over a salad.
 I then finish the corn flake marshmallow treats.
 We rest, hang out with my roommate, and talk for a while.

 2 p.m. — Work time.
-I pick the kids up and we play outside in the horrible heat, have dinner, do bath, and color some pictures.
+I pick the kids up and we play outside in the horrible heat, have dinner, do bath, and colour some pictures.

 7 p.m. — Post-bedtime clean, I do all the dishes and laundry and then camp out on the couch watching a movie and scrolling TikTok.